openapistack/openapi-backend/README.md

 **Build, Validate, Route, and Mock using OpenAPI specification.** Framework-agnostic middleware tools for building APIs with the [OpenAPI standard](https://github.com/OAI/OpenAPI-Specification).

 OpenAPI Backend sits nicely in between your framework and business logic.
-It can handle routing, input validation and response mocking; using only standard OpenAPI specification.
+It can handle routing, validation and response mocking; using only standard OpenAPI specification.

 Also see: [openapi-client-axios](https://github.com/anttiviljami/openapi-client-axios)